BigBadGamerYT/Truth-Dare-Privacy-Policy/README.md

 --> We care about privacy.
 We understand the importance of privacy.
 We are committed to transparency of our policies.
 --> We don't sell/collect data.
---> We only Server ID and Server Names.
+--> We only Server ID, Server Names & Server Invite's .
 Server ID & Server Name data stored is what's required for our bots saftey.
 --> You control your data.
 You can request a of deletion of the data we store about your server.

 Data Storage Length